clarkhtse/filtercake.github.io/_posts/2014-04-08-dimensional-planning.md

 - asphalt
 - highway

-*[An important aspect of software is to **enable the user to get a job done**.
-Within the metaphor, the user wants to get from point A to point B. A dirt road does the job.]*
+*[I really like the road metaphor.
+An important aspect of software is to __enable the user to get a job done__.
+Within the metaphor, the user wants to get from point A to point B.]*

 ## Example: invoicing.

 The levels:

-- **Dirt road:** Paste SQL query template into DB, paste output into word template. *[Note no UI at all.
-Just a manual workflow to get from A to B.]*
+- **Dirt road:** Paste SQL query template, paste result into word template. *[Note no UI at all.
+Just a database and a manual workflow to get from A to B.]*
 - **Cobblestone:** Start automation, eg make complete invoice from data.
-Just the legal basics, no options (eg no private persons, no discounts, etc)
+Just the legal basics, no options (eg no private persons, no discounts, etc). *[Basic, unstyled interface to see if the right elements are used]*.
-- **Asphalt:** The state of today with all expected features (including persons, discounts, individual VAT per item, asf)
+- **Asphalt:** The state of today with all expected features (including persons, discounts, individual VAT per item, asf). *[Looking good]*
 - **Highway:** state of the art, exceed expectations, build USPs (eg custom layouts, import, export, APIs to external services, etc).

 ## Iterations and releases

 Doing release cycles this ways additionally offers:

-- getting basic feedback of value *very* quickly
+- getting feedback on value *very* quickly
-- "walking skeleton": put on meat, muscles, skin, etc later, when you're sure the skeleton is actually complete and *does* walk
+- "walking skeleton": put on meat, muscles, skin, etc later, when you're sure the skeleton is actually complete and can use arms, legs and head.

 ## Not a silver bullet

-Not every thing is a nail just because you bought a new hammer.
+Not everything is a nail just because you bought a new hammer.
 Accordingly, Dimensional Planning is not by design the best method for everything.
-Dimensional Planning might help in these scenarios:
+It might help in these scenarios:

 - a complete but low-quality version helps to answer questions and assess risks
 - a complete but low-quality version can be used by a small niche group of users